Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

 This paper addresses the issue of seismic imaging in complex areas such as volcanoes or fault zones based on data recorded by a sparse array of seismometers.
 The goal is to provide high spatial resolution and in-depth imaging of such critical areas that are of paramount importance for Earth sciences.
 To that aim, we will build on a matrix imaging approach imported from other fields than geophysics, such as medical ultrasonics~\cite{Chau2019,lambert_distortion_2020} and optical microscopy~\cite{Kang2017,badon_distortion_2020} that were designed for scales ranging from a few centimeters for ultrasonic waves to a few hundreds of nanometers for light.
 In contrast with concurrent seismic methods such as full waveform inversion~\cite{Virieux2009}, the strength of matrix imaging lies in the fact that: (i) it does not rely on a sophisticated wave velocity model whose knowledge is often limited and uncertain in geophysics; (ii) it is robust with respect to data quality which is a frequent issue in seismology.

 Matrix imaging relies on the array response matrix that contains the set of impulse responses between each seismometer.
-Although a geophone is purely passive, cross-correlation of seismic noise received at two stations is known to converge toward the Green’s function between receiving stations~\cite{Weaver2001,campillo_long-range_2003}, as if one of them had been used as source, thus paving the way to passive matrix imaging~\cite{Blondel2018,touma_distortion_2021,Touma2023}.
-As surface waves dominate ambient noise, most past studies on the topic aimed at extracting surface wave properties from ambient noise correlations~\cite{Shapiro2005}.
+Although a geophone is purely passive, cross-correlation of seismic noise received at two stations is known to converge toward the Green's function between receiving stations~\cite{Weaver2001,campillo_long-range_2003}, as if one of them had been used as source, thus paving the way to passive matrix imaging~\cite{Blondel2018,touma_distortion_2021,Touma2023}.
+As surface waves dominate ambient noise, most past studies on the topic aimed at extracting surface wave properties from ambient noise correlation functions (NCFs)~\cite{Shapiro2005}.
 However, they also contain the contribution of body waves reflected by deep structures~\cite{roux_p-waves_2005} {and fluid reservoirs~\cite{Blondel2018}.}